An identity in distribution between full-space and half-space log-gamma polymers: Introduction and main results

 where the superscript is used to distinguish it from point-to-point partition functions. \end{definition} When $m=0$, the point-to-line partition function corresponds to the sum of weights of all paths of length $2n-1$ required to remain inside an octant of the $\mathbb Z^2$ lattice (see Figure \ref{Fig1B}).
-For arbitrary $m$, the point-to-line partition function can be thought of as a sum of products of weights over all up-right paths starting at the point $(1,1)$ and ending at any of the point on the right border of the trapezoid shown on Figure \ref{halfspaceparam}.
+For arbitrary $m$, the point-to-line partition function can be thought of as a sum of products of weights over all up-right paths starting at the point $(1,1)$ and ending at any of the points on the right border of the trapezoid, as shown in Figure \ref{halfspaceparam}.